garden-io/garden/docs/examples/simple-project.md

 ## Inter-service communication

-Calling our `go-service` from our `node-service` is straightforward from within the application code.
-Crack open `services/node-service/app.js` with your favorite editor and add the following:
+Calling the `go-service` from the `node-service` is straightforward from within the application code.
+Open `services/node-service/app.js` with your favorite editor and add the following:

 ```javascript
 const request = require('request-promise')